wp-graphql/wp-graphql-woocommerce/docs/routing-by-uri.md

 export default ShopPage;
 ```

 With these changes, you can now search for products by typing in the search input, and the products will be fetched and displayed based on the search query.
-This is far from complete it needs many more things, like CSS styling, field validation, and error handling to name few.
+This is far from complete.
+It needs many more things, like CSS styling, field validation, and error handling to name a few.

 ## Conclusion